 She places her hands on his shoulders and steps between his legs, so that he can feel her heat on his back, so close he can feel the brush of her breasts.
 “There were reports.
 Rumors.
 That you were here.”

-He surges up, turning on her, grabs her biceps and thrusts her back into the chain link.
+He surges up, turning on her, grabs her biceps and thrusts her back against the chain link.
 She grunts on impact, her breath whooshing out.
 The fence flexes but holds.
 The rushing in his ears is louder than the metal against its supports.
-“Leave him out of this.”
+“Leave Connor out of this.”

 She kicks at him, but he presses in closer, which kills her impact.
 “He came to us,” she snarls.
 “Unlike you.”